Winter Preparation Checklist

 Winter places significant demand on heating systems.
 Conducting these checks in autumn ensures your boiler and home remain warm and efficient when temperatures drop.
+A little preparation now can prevent a costly breakdown in the middle of January.

 4. Bleed radiators to release trapped air; check all radiators heat evenly from top to bottom

-6. Inspect visible pipes for leaks, corrosion, or damage, or any green spots on the floor, which could indicate a leak
+6. Inspect visible pipes for leaks, corrosion, or damage, or any green spots on the floor (which could indicate a leak)

 7. Insulate exposed hot water pipes in lofts, airing cupboards, and under sinks